 Arnica is a daisy-like flower native to Siberia and Europe.

-Instead of that smelly ointment you can get at the drugstore, keep some arnica gel on hand to relieve stiff and aching joints of osteoarthritis.
+Instead of that smelly ointment you can get at the drugstore, arnica gel can help relieve stiff and aching joints of osteoarthritis.

 The arnica plant should never be taken by mouth, as it is poisonous.
-Instead, use homeopathic arnica tablets, which are safe because they’re extremely diluted.
-Always follow manufacturer’s guides on dosage.
+Instead, homeopathic arnica tablets are extremely diluted.
+Always follow the manufacturer’s guides on dosage.
 They may help with post-surgical bruising and swelling.

 If you’re allergic to ragweed (if you have hay fever), you’ll probably want to stay away from arnica in any form… it can cause an allergic reaction.